 Jesse Owens first made his mark on the international stage at just 21 years old on May 25, 1935, while an undergrad at Ohio State University, by setting three world records and tying another at the Big Ten Championships in Ann Arbor, Michigan.
-“The Buckeye Bullet” started his afternoon by running the 100-meter dash in just 9.4 seconds to tie the world record.
+“The Buckeye Bullet” started his afternoon by running the 100-yard dash in just 9.4 seconds to tie the world record.
 Just 10 minutes later, Owens jumped 26’8 1/4″, setting a world record he would hold until 1951.
 And, ten minutes after that, Owens set another world record in the 220-yard dash with a time of 20.3 seconds.
 Finally, less than an hour after his afternoon of competition started, Owens ran the 220-yard hurdles in 22.6 seconds for his third outright world record of the day.
 Owens’ impressive performance caused a sensation across the United States, and the track world looked forward to following his progress at the upcoming 1936 Olympics.

 Owens would win his third gold medal and set his second Olympic record of the games in the 200 meters the next day.
 On August 9, he followed that up by helping his team set a new world record—39.8 seconds—in the 4 x 100 meter relay.
 Owens and Metcalfe replaced two American Jews, Marty Glickman and Sam Stoller, originally scheduled to run the relay that day.
 Later, the U.S. team was criticized for the move, which was thought to be an appeasement of Hitler and the Nazi party, who would likely have been even angrier to see Jews, already a frequent target of Nazi hate and harassment, bring home a medal.